roboconf/roboconf.github.io/en/user-guide/inter-application-dependencies.md

 MyApp {
 	installer: script;
 	imports: Tomcat.portAJP, Tomcat.ip; # local variables
-	imports: external Lamp.lb-ip;      # external variables
+	imports: external Lamp.lb_ip;      # external variables
 	exports: ip;
 }
 </code></pre>

-Every time an application exports Lamp.lb-ip, this application will be notified.
+Every time an application exports **Lamp.lb_ip**, this application will be notified.
 However, since an application template may be associated with several applications, we do not want this graph to be notified with all of them.
 So, for every application, it is possible to define which other application must be bound for this prefix.